-The general area has a high degree of naturalness, with species and habitats/biotope types still in a very natural state as a result of the lack of human-induced disturbance or degradation.
-However, the pelagic waters of the Site are assumed not to be pristine, given that both shipping and fishing activities take place within and in the areas surrounding the Site.
+The area has a high degree of naturalness, with species and habitats/biotope types still in a very natural state as a result of the lack of human-induced disturbance or degradation.
+However, the pelagic waters of b.
+Practical criteria/considerations